-It all started with a visit to the Seaforth Armory, at the South end of the Burrard Bridge in Vancouver.
-While pouring over the original Armory’s architectural blueprints from the 1930’s, I was drawn in by the poetic images and objects from the Great World Wars.
+It all started with a visit to the Seaforth Armoury, at the South end of the Burrard Bridge in Vancouver.
+While pouring over the original Armoury’s architectural blueprints from the 1930’s, I was drawn in by the poetic images and objects from the Great World Wars.
 Through letters and photographs packed densely in boxes, lives of dozens of people emerged: from their days at the front to the mundane, like a son thanking his mother for a sweater.
-I realized, then, that the story I needed to tell was more than our city’s historical architectural presence but rather the boys that contributed to the birth of our nation.
+I realized, then, that the story I needed to tell was beyond our city’s historical architectural presence.

 Songs of the Smoke is more than an organized presentation of artworks: it is a collective memory.
 As songs are stories told over and over, the show is intended to allow people to revisit, reinterpret, and give new meaning to wartime.
 It is a form of resignifying and, ultimately, healing.